-- Students with disabilities are given priority with regard to accommodation; it is therefore important that you let us know your requirements as soon as possible.
+- Disabled students are given priority with regard to accommodation; it is therefore important that you let us know your requirements as soon as possible.

 - Students with disabilities can remain in halls for the duration of their course if they so wish.

 - Dyslexia/specific learning difficulties, without additional disabilities, will not normally be grounds for prioritising the allocation of accommodation.

 A good starting point is to look at what is available.
 We are very happy to discuss your needs with you.
 Most halls have some adapted and/or accessible rooms.
 These are rooms which are bigger than the standard rooms and which are purpose built or adapted for wheelchair users.
 We are very aware that these do not necessarily meet all needs and in some instances we are able to make further adaptations to meet specific needs.

 Adapted and accessible rooms are often allocated based on the need for a larger room, as there are a number of circumstances where this is required.
 If you will need an adapted room or you are uncertain about which hall would be the most suitable, then you need to talk to a disability adviser.

 Apply through the the online application portal, StarRez.
 You will be asked to upload medical evidence as part of your application.
 The Accommodation Bureau will email you once you are eligible to apply.
 The Accommodation Bureau will then allocate what you require.
 Contact us at email@example.com if you have any questions about the process.

 We sometimes receive requests for a 'quiet room'.
 This is unfortunately not something we can guarantee due to the nature of communal living.
 We would however suggest that you consider one of the smaller halls or possibly the option of a shared house.